Dental Problems Associated with HIV/AIDs

 The following may be warning signs of infection with HIV:

 HIV transmission can occur when blood, semen, vaginal fluid, or breast milk from an infected person enters your body.
 The best way to prevent HIV is to avoid activities that allow the virus to enter your body.
 For more information on HIV/AIDS prevention, consult with a physician or other healthcare professional.
+Many people worry about the risk of infection through a blood transfusion.
+Since 1985, all donated blood in the United States has been tested for HIV.
+The U.S. blood supply is considered to be among the safest in the world.

 Due to the nature of dental treatment, many people fear that HIV may be transmitted during treatment.
 Universal precautions are used between each and every patient to prevent the transmission of HIV and other infectious diseases.
+These precautions require dentists, hygienists and dental assistants to wear gloves, facemasks and eye protection, and to sterilize all handpieces (drills) and other dental instruments for every patient, using specific sterilization procedures outlined by the Centers for Disease Control.
+Items that cannot be sterilized are discarded in special containers.
+After each patient visit, gloves are discarded, hands are washed and a new pair of gloves is used for the next patient.

 If you are anxious, spending a few minutes asking your dentist any questions you may have about health and safety precautions can put your mind at ease.